-This document details the London Borough of Ealing Pension Fund's ("the Fund") policy on the pension funding options available to newly formed Academies.
+This document details the Fund's policy on the pension funding options available to newly formed Academies.

 By becoming an Academy, a transfer of deficit from the LEA to the new Academy would take place at the point of conversion to Academy status i.e. as part of a notional transfer of assets within the Fund alongside the liabilities of current active members.
 The level of assets to be transferred, and hence initial deficit, would be assessed by the Fund Actuary at the point of conversion.
+The initial transferring deficit is calculated as the capitalised amount of the funding contributions relating to past service (based on the local authority recovery period) the school would have made to the Fund had it not converted to academy status at the conversion date.
+The deficit allocated will be subject to a limit to ensure that the minimum asset share of the new academy is nil.
 Any liabilities associated with former employees (i.e. deferred and pensioner members of the Fund) would remain with the LEA.